-All of our coffee is shade grown on small plots at altitude using organic practices.
+Granito Coffee is shade-grown on small forested highland plots using organic practices.

-All of our producers are encouraged not only to grow coffee but also to process it so that they can capture more value from their labour.
+The producers of Granito Coffee are encouraged not only to grow coffee but also to process it so that they can capture more value from their labour.

 Intermediaries are traders, cayotes or “middlemen”.
 They buy coffee, often as fruit, from growers at prices as low as $0.10lb and then resell it to processors at a profit.

 Processors can be small cooperatives or big industrial operations.
-They depulp, ferment and wash the coffee fruit using a wet mill.
-Then the coffee is dried, deshelled, and sorted at a dry mill.
+At a wet mill, they depulp, ferment and wash the coffee fruit.
+The coffee is dried, deshelled, and sorted at a dry mill.

-Exporters are organizations or companies that buy different types of green coffee from fincas, co-ops or at auctions in one place and then sell it to importers or brokers in another place.
+Exporters are companies or organizations that buy green coffee from processors or at auctions in one place and then sell it to coffee importers or brokers in another place.
 Importers serve as intermediaries buying green coffee from exporters and selling it to roasters.

 Granito Coffee simplifies the process by partnering with exporters/importers who share our commitment to transparency and economic justice.
-They help us move our coffee directly from producers in Guatemala to our roaster in the US and Canada.
+Together we deliver coffee directly from the producer in Guatemala to our roasters in N.America.

 Shippers are international carriers that transport the coffee from its place of origin to the point of sale, typically in large container ships.

 Roasters can be small artisans or big commercial manufactures.
-They’re typically located closer to the consumer.
-They roast green coffee for 8-15min to create the dark brown beans we know and love.
+They are typically located closer to the consumer.
+They roast green coffee to create the dark brown beans we know and love.

-Retailers are the final link in the coffee supply chain.
+Retailers are the last link in the coffee supply chain before the consumer.
 They can be big chain grocery stores or small independent cafes.
 They can sell beans coffee or coffee-based beverages.
-Retailers are generally the only one the customer ever sees.
+Retailers are generally the only ones the customer ever sees.